Unfortunately, it's an increasingly common experience with the economy leaving more and more people financially vulnerable.

 So what bank or building society can you have when bankrupt?

-Because the deals on offer change so frequently the best way to find out what's currently available is to compare bank accounts for bankrupts.
+Because the deals on offer change so frequently the best way to find out what's currently available is to compare bank accounts.
 This will provide you with the most up to date information without having to trawl through numerous bank websites.

-However, because there is an element of risk which is higher than normal, you might find that there are only paid for bank accounts for bankrupts available.
+However, because there is an element of risk which is higher than normal, you might find that there are only bank accounts that have to be paid for available to bankrupts.
 This may seem frustrating, especially whilst money is a problem, but the amount you could save by having accessing to an account probably outweighs the potential cost.

 Getting a bank account once you are discharged from bankruptcy